 Each of the Gacha games has its own age rating which you can check in the Play Store, App Store, or wherever else you download the game.
-But it’s safe to say that you wouldn’t think these games are for kids if your first impression was a YouTube video of the game.
+However, parents do not seem to agree with the given age rating for Gacha Life.
+It’s safe to say that you wouldn’t think these games are for kids if your first impression was a YouTube video of the game.
 YouTubers make videos with sexual undertones, sometimes sexually explicit content using these games.
 All it takes is a voice-over and some editing.
 The Terms & Conditions I mentioned above make a lot more sense now.

 Using Parental Control Apps for Gacha Life

 You might blame Gacha Life for the inappropriate content of its game on the internet.
 But the problem is that almost every kid-friendly game will be used to make inappropriate content, whether it’s for comedic purposes or used by sexual predators.